 1543.
 At least once yearly the extinguishers and all their parts (including gasket and hose) shall be examined for deterioration or injuries due to misuse, and the orifices of the hose nozzles examined to see that they are not clogged.
 Extinguishers or parts which are not in good condition shall be replaced, or if of the cartridge-operated type, returned to the manufacturer for examination or subjected to a hydrostatic pressure test in accordance with Section 71.
-At these inspections all pumps (of pump-operated extinguishers) shall be tested by operating them several strokes, discharging the solution back into the tank, then putting a drop of thin lubricating oil on the piston rod packing; all cartridges (of cartridge-operated extinguishers) shall be removed and examined, and carbon dioxide cartridges shall be weighed on an accurate scale to detect loss of pressure by leakage, a new cartridge being used to replace any which shows a loss of 1⁄2 ounce or more from the original weight stamped on it.
-At these annual inspections and when extinguishers are recharged, date of inspection or recharging and signature of person who performed it are to be put on the tag attached to each extinguisher.
+At these inspections all pumps (of pump-operated extinguishers) shall be tested by operating them several strokes, discharging the solution back into the tank, then putting a drop of thin lubricating oil on the piston rod packing; at least semi-annually all cartridges (of cartridge-operated extinguishers) shall be removed and examined, and carbon dioxide cartridges shall be weighed on an accurate scale to detect loss of weight by leakage, a new cartridge being used to replace any which shows a loss of 1⁄2 ounce or more from the original weight stamped on it.
+Extinguishers of the stored-pressure type shall be examined at least semi-annually to determine that the pressure as indicated on the extinguisher gauge is in the operable range.
+At these inspections and when extinguishers are recharged, date of inspection or recharging and signature of person who performed it are to be put on the tag attached to each extinguisher.
 This work shall be done under capable supervision.
 On these occasions several of the extinguishers should be discharged as if at a fire and before an assembly of the occupants of the building.
-These exhibitions are valuable for the reasons given in paragraph 1005.
-When recharged, each extinguisher should, where practical, be emptied by discharging it.
+These exhibitions are valuable for the reasons given in paragraph 105.
+When recharged, each extinguisher should. where practical, be emptied by discharging it.

 - 1544.
 In recharging extinguishers with the anti-freeze solution the chemical shall be thoroughly dissolved in water outside the extinguisher in strict accordance with instructions on the extinguisher or charging unit.
-The water should preferably be warm and the solution should be put through a fine strainer while pouring it into the extinguisher. - 1545.
+The water should preferably be cold and the solution should be put through a fine strainer while pouring it into the extinguisher. - 1545.
 Property owners having cartridge-operated extinguishers shall keep on hand a quantity of the special cartridges supplied by the manufacturer for use in such extinguishers so that extinguishers may be promptly recharged after use.
 Property owners having extinguishers using the anti-freeze solution shall keep on hand a quantity of the special charges supplied by the manufacturer for use in such extinguishers. - 1546.
 When not using the anti-freeze solution as an extinguishing agent and when located where continued temperatures lower than 40° F. may be encountered, extinguishers shall be placed in suitable heated cabinets.
-See Appendix I. - 1547.
+See Appendix I. Both the water and anti-freeze solution extinguishers should not be located where the ambient temperature will exceed 120°F. - 1547.
 Common salt must not be used in these extinguishers as it may corrode them so as to make them dangerous for use.
 Chemicals other than those specified in the introductory paragraph of this Section shall not be used in these extinguishers for any purpose.
 Cartridges other than those furnished by the manufacturer shall not be used in cartridge-operated extinguishers.
 Wetting agents shall not be used in these extinguishers without consulting the manufacturers of these extinguishers.

 1549.
-Every five years extinguishers of the cartridgeoperated type which have been in service should be subjected to a hydrostatic pressure test, in accordance with Section 71, to determine that they are still capable of safely withstanding the pressures which might be generated during operation.
+Every five years extinguishers of the cartridgeoperated and stored-pressure type which have been in service shall be subjected to a hydrostatic pressure test, in accordance with Section 71, to determine that they are still capable of safely withstanding the pressures which might be generated during operation.